 SECURITY: A security related change.
-Those must only be committed by active contributors in agreement with the security team.
+Those must only be committed by active contributors in agreement with the Neos Security Team.

 TASK: Anything not covered by the above categories, e.g. coding style cleanup or documentation changes.
 Usually only used if there's no corresponding ticket.